Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Things I Don't Bring (Or What to Bring Instead)

 I know what works for me will not work for everyone.
-And some of these tactics sound extra, but such is the nature of being an ultralight backpacker.
-Ounces here and there add up to pounds.
-Some of these may be luxury items that will never be worth giving up for you, but at least give it a try at some point and maybe you’ll realize there are things you bring here that you can get by without.
+Some of these may be luxury items that will never be worth giving up for you, but at least give it a try at some point.
+Maybe you’ll realize there are things that you can get by without.

-• Sleeping bag: I put my pack liner into my pack first, then my sleeping bag goes at the bottom.
+• Sleeping bag sack (0.8 oz): I put my pack liner into my pack first, then my sleeping bag goes at the bottom.
 Without a stuff sack, my sleeping bag can conform to whatever shape I need it to be, and only gets compressed as much as it needs to be.

-• Sleeping pad: I roughly fold my deflated sleeping pad up and pack it flat against my pack.
+• Sleeping pad sack (0.6 oz): I roughly fold my deflated sleeping pad up and pack it flat against my pack.
 It’s easier than having to get all the air out of it in order to fit it neatly into a stuff sack!

-• Sleep/spare clothes: they go in my sleeping bag.
-I don’t find packing cubes necessary since everything gets dumped out of my pack at once when I’m setting up camp anyway.
+• Packing cube for clothes (1-3 oz): I put extra clothes in my sleeping bag.
+Packing cubes are unnecessary when everything gets dumped out of my pack at once when I’m setting up camp.

-Water bladder - Bladders are expensive, heavy, and inconvenient: they make it hard to keep track of how much water you have left, are difficult to refill on trail, are a hassle to use at camp; the list of negatives goes on.
+Water bladder (5-8 oz) - Bladders are expensive, heavy, and inconvenient.
+They make it hard to keep track of how much water you have left, are difficult to refill on trail, are a hassle to use at camp; the list of negatives goes on.
 If you prefer drinking from a straw, consider using this bottle straw adapter for the best of both worlds.

-Sleeping pad pump sack - Instead of bringing a pump bag for my XLite, I use my pack liner.
+Sleeping pad pump sack (2 oz) - Instead of bringing the included pump sack for my XLite, I use my pack liner.
 This is what I’m doing in the photo below, but the YouTube video will explain it better.

 Using my pack liner instead of a sleeping pad pump sack to blow up my sleeping pad.

-Sleeping bag liner - If you’re using a sleeping liner to keep you sleeping bag clean, wearing sleep clothes basically does the same thing.
-Sleep clothes also double as spare clothes, which you probably already bring.
+Sleeping bag liner (4-10 oz) - If you’re using a sleeping liner to keep your sleeping bag clean and not because you need the extra warmth, just bring sleep clothes instead.
+Sleep clothes at least serves double-duty as spare clothes.

 Extra clothes - It is very easy to overpack when it comes to clothing, but I encourage you to try to keep it minimal.
 Besides your hiking outfit, insulating layers, and shell layer, I would at most bring 1 extra set of clothes to sleep in.